Moving House top image

 You can turn your unwanted items into cash at a car boot sale, ebay, saleroom or local newspaper.

-- The Freecycle Network™ is made up of 4,109 groups with 3,864,000 members across the globe.
-It's a grassroots and entirely nonprofit movement of people who are giving (& getting) stuff for free in their own towns.
+Freecycle Network&trademark; is made up of 5,020 groups with 8,869,306 members around the world.
+It's a grass roots and entirely nonprofit movement of people who are giving (and getting) stuff for free in their own towns.
+It's all about reuse and keeping good stuff out of landfills.
+Each local group is moderated by local volunteers (them's good people).
 It's all about reuse and keeping good stuff out of landfills. www.freecycle.org

-Publications - Use your local newspaper to advertise your items or place an advert in Loot - www.loot.com or Exchange and Mart www.exchangeandmart.co.uk
+Use your local newspaper to advertise your items or place an advert in Loot - www.loot.com or Exchange and Mart www.exchangeandmart.co.uk

 Paperwork